takugian/quick-tutorials-with-aws/eventbridge/scheduledecstask/README.md

 # scheduledecstask

-This project creates:
-- An Event Bridge rule to schedule an ECS task;
+This project creates an Event Bridge rule to schedule an ECS task.

 ## Helpful links